Iran to expand military spending, develop missiles

-Iranian lawmakers approved plans on Monday to expand military spending to five percent of the budget, including developing the country's long-range missile program which US President-elect Donald Trump has pledged to halt.
+Bozorgmehr Sharafedin - Iranian lawmakers approved plans on Monday to expand military spending to five percent of the budget, including developing the country’s long-range missile programme which US President-elect Donald Trump has pledged to halt.

 But it could put the Islamic Republic on a collision course with the incoming Trump administration, and fuel criticism from other Western states which say Tehran’s recent ballistic missile tests are inconsistent with a UN resolution on Iran.